← The journal Vertical M&A Guides February 19, 2026

 Consolidation Drivers

 RIA consolidation drives wealthtech demand: Every RIA acquisition creates a technology integration challenge.
-As advisory firms are consolidated onto common platforms, demand for unified portfolio management, reporting, and compliance tools increases.
-The 466 RIA deals in 2025 represent 466 potential technology integration projects.
+As advisory firms consolidate onto common platforms, demand for unified portfolio management, reporting, and compliance tools can increase.

-Regulatory complexity: Increasing regulatory requirements for investment advisors, including the SEC's marketing rule, cybersecurity requirements, and fiduciary standards, drive demand for compliance technology and create acquisition opportunities for RegTech companies.
+Regulatory complexity: Increasing regulatory requirements for investment advisers, including the SEC's marketing rule, cybersecurity requirements, and fiduciary standards, drive demand for compliance technology and create acquisition opportunities for RegTech companies.

 The shift to fee-based advice: The ongoing transition from commission-based to fee-based advisory models requires different technology infrastructure, from portfolio management and rebalancing tools to fee billing and performance reporting.

-Alternative investment democratisation: The growing allocation to alternatives in wealth management portfolios drives demand for platforms like iCapital and technology for managing complex, illiquid investments.
+Alternative investment access: The growing allocation to alternatives in wealth management portfolios drives demand for platforms like iCapital and technology for managing complex, illiquid investments.

 What This Means for Founders

-The RIA boom is your tailwind: Even if you are not directly serving RIA aggregators, the massive consolidation of advisory firms creates downstream demand for technology.
-Understanding how your product fits into the RIA consolidation narrative strengthens your positioning with acquirers.
+RIA consolidation can be a tailwind.
+Even if you are not directly serving RIA aggregators, consolidation creates downstream demand for technology.
+Understanding how your product fits into that operating model strengthens your positioning with acquirers.

-Data is a strategic asset: Wealthtech companies that possess proprietary financial data, whether client analytics, performance benchmarks, market intelligence, or compliance records, hold assets that are difficult to replicate and highly valued by acquirers.
+Data is a strategic asset.
+Wealthtech companies with proprietary client analytics, performance benchmarks, market intelligence, or compliance records may hold assets that are difficult to replicate.

-Integration capabilities matter: As RIA platforms consolidate advisory firms, they need technology that integrates seamlessly with custodians, portfolio management systems, financial planning tools, and CRM platforms.
-Demonstrating robust API architecture and proven integrations significantly enhances your attractiveness to buyers.
+Integration capabilities matter.
+As RIA platforms consolidate advisory firms, they need technology that integrates with custodians, portfolio management systems, financial planning tools, and CRM platforms.
+Proven integrations make diligence easier.

-Consider the PE-backed vs. strategic distinction: PE-backed acquirers (Bain Capital, Vista, Thoma Bravo) focus on operational improvement and typically hold for 3 to 7 years.
-Strategic acquirers (Orion, SS&C, Broadridge) integrate acquisitions into their existing platforms.
+Consider the PE-backed vs. strategic distinction.
+PE-backed acquirers focus on operational improvement and typically work within fund timelines.
+Strategic acquirers may integrate acquisitions into existing platforms.
 Each offers different economics and post-transaction experiences.

-Compliance as a moat: If your software helps advisory firms meet regulatory requirements, this is a significant valuation driver.
-Regulatory technology creates natural switching costs and recurring demand that acquirers find extremely attractive.
+Compliance can be a moat.
+If your software helps advisory firms meet regulatory requirements, that can support buyer interest.
+Regulatory technology creates switching costs and recurring demand.

 Emerging Wealthtech Categories